List of modern historians of the Crusades: Bibliography for the historiography of the Crusades

 The historiography of the Crusades (literally, the history of histories) includes the original sources and subsequent histories, as well as the study of how historians have interpreted the Crusades.
 This is a complex subject that several contemporary historians have provided their perspective.
 Prominent ones are discussed below.
 These include Tyerman's Modern Historiography and Constable's Historiography of the Crusades.

 Overview.
-Murray's The Crusades—An Encyclopedia includes a series of articles on the historiography of the Crusades, including the following.
+Alan V. Murray's The Crusades—An Encyclopedia includes a series of articles on the historiography of the Crusades, including the following.